 Bottom Line

 The ProForm Carbon TLX is a solid option for walkers and beginners to the home gym experience.
-It’s one of our top picks for low ceilings because it has a low step-up height of 7.75 inches and a total height of less than 5 feet when in its highest incline position.
+It’s one of our top picks for low ceilings because it has a low step-up height of 6.5 inches (measured from the base of the ground to the top of the tread) and a total height of less than 5 feet when in its highest incline position.
 This makes it a good fit for rooms with lower ceiling clearance.

 An image of a woman walking on the ProForm TLX